test-org-raw-1/didactic-rotary-phone/README.md

 # didactic-rotary-phone

-intended for 'testing' reader and locally bootstraping repo.
+intended for 'testing' reader and locally bootstraping repo..